paulsheldrake/vagrant/README.md

 Then login and install the CMS you want.

+After you install the CMS you want the HTML folder on your host machine can then be used to make changes to your code as necessary.

 You can also for this repo and use it as a starting point for any other vagrant dev stacks you want to setup.

 Cheers